 This month, AAPC caught up with our very own, 2019 40 Under 40 Co-Chair, Joe Lestingi, Partner and Director of Strategic Services at Chadderdon Lestingi Creative Strategies.

 Our newly launched Volunteer Spotlight feature puts our amazing volunteers front and center in the AAPC Community!
 We want to use this unique opportunity to thank the wonderful individuals that continuously donate their time and energy to help AAPC thrive.
 We encourage all AAPC members to connect with these star volunteers to thank them for their hard work!
-To be featured in our next Volunteer Spotlight, or to volunteer for an upcoming event, contact Angela Pubal at email@example.com.
+To be featured in our next Volunteer Spotlight, or to volunteer for an upcoming event, contact the AAPC at firstname.lastname@example.org.